 - Tiny Traces of Gluten… such as in Soy Sauce.
 Ahhhh!!!
 I SAID GLUTEN!
 I AM THE WORST.
 Okay, hear me out.
 Other than the whole #AsianCard thing, I really don’t fully believe in 100% avoiding something you’re not allergic to.
 Here’s the reason (and I’ve seen this happen many times before), if you cut something completely out of your diet… and then you accidentally (or intentionally) consume some later – bad things can happen to you.
 I’ve seen people get really sick (throwing up/digestive issues), breaking out in hives, and more.
 So, small traces of it – I can tolerate from time to time.

 - Legumes.
 Yep, these are actually not paleo approved.
 I don’t enjoy eating them much, but I don’t avoid it like the plague.
-I just believe some snap peas is still more healthy than a slice of white bread, ya know what I mean?
+I just believe some snap peas or green beans is still more healthy than a slice of white bread, ya know what I mean?
+Also, actually lots of paleo eaters agree green beans are fine.

 So I guess the POINT I’m trying to make here is: